hikari-py/hikari/docs/guides/events/basics.md

 and inform your bot about actions other users or bots may have triggered.

 An example would be `MessageCreateEvent`, which the bot receives every time a message is sent in a channel the bot can see.
-It contains some information about the message, where it was sent, etc..
+It contains some information about the message, where it was sent, etc...

 ## Listeners

 To execute code when the bot receives an event, we can create a listener.
-This is an async function that will be called every time an event of the type we specified is encountered.
+This is an async function that will be called every time an event of the type we specified is received.

 ```py
 @bot.listen()